marko-js/marko/packages/marko/README.md

 ## Intro

 Marko is HTML _reimagined_ as a language for building dynamic and reactive user interfaces.
 Almost any valid HTML is valid Marko, and Marko extends HTML for building modern applications more declaratively.
-Among these extensions are [control flow](https://markojs.com/docs/conditionals-and-lists/), [state](https://markojs.com/docs/state/), and [components](https://markojs.com/docs/class-components/).
+Among these extensions are [conditionals and lists](https://markojs.com/docs/conditionals-and-lists/), [state](https://markojs.com/docs/state/), and [components](https://markojs.com/docs/class-components/).

 Marko supports both single-file components and components across separate files.